tomtom-international/kotlin-tools/README.md

 ### Using the `@TraceLogLevel` annotation

 Trace events in a `TraceEventListener` can be annotated with the `@TraceLogLevel` annotation.
-This annotations allows you to specify a log level that will be used to output the trace event to a standard logger using a specific log level, such as `INFO`, `DEBUG`, `ERROR`, etc.
+This annotation allows you to specify a log level, using parameter `logLevel` that will be used to output the trace event to a standard logger using a specific log level, such as `INFO`, `DEBUG`, `ERROR`, etc.

-It also offers the option to specify logging a full stack trace of a logged exception, if the exception is provided as the last argument of an event.
+It also offers the option to specify logging a full stack trace of a logged exception, using the optional parameter `logStackTrace`.
+This applies to the last argument of an event (if it is a `Throwable` object).

+Finally, it offers the option, using `includeOwnerClass` to add the class owning the event interface to the log message, or omit that.

 Example:

 ```
-interface AllArgsEvent : TraceEventListener {
+interface MyEvents : TraceEventListener {

-    @TraceLogLevel(LogLevel.ERROR)
-    fun someEvent(aInt: Int?, aString: String?, aArray: Array<Int?>?, aList: List<Int?>?)
+    @TraceLogLevel(LogLevel.ERROR, logStackTrace = true, includeOwnerClass = true)
+    fun foundAnException(e: Exception)
 }
 ```

 ### Logging in tests